sighupio/gatekeeper-policy-manager/README.md

 ## Deploying GPM

+### Deploy using Kustomize

-To deploy Gatekeeper Policy Manager to your cluster, apply the provided `kustomization` file running the following command:
+To deploy Gatekeeper Policy Manager to your cluster, apply the provided [`kustomization`](kustomization.yaml) file running the following command:

 ```shell
 kubectl apply -k .